lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	tasks fork.
 Also, when tasks with PIDs in set_event_pid exit, their PIDs will be removed from the file.

-        This affects PIDs listed in set_event_notrace_pid as well.

   function-trace
 	The latency tracers will enable function tracing if this option is enabled (default it is).
 When